≡ Menu

 Hill’s Science Diet Senior Dog Food

-The senior dog food from Hill’s Science Diet is a good choice for active dogs over the age of seven.
+The senior dog food from Hill’s Science Diet is a good choice for active dogs over seven.
 The kibble contains antioxidants and Vitamin C that help improve your dog’s immune system and keep him looking and feeling young.
 The kibble comes with added vitamins and minerals as well.

-Hill’s Science Diet dog food for seniors comes out to be an average dog food product when assessing it in terms of the quality of ingredients used.
+Hill’s Science Diet dog food for seniors comes out to be an average dog food product when assessing the quality of ingredients used.

 We should talk about the macros.